 The preemptable task T1 is running.
 The interrupt INT1 occurs.
 The task T1 is interrupted and the interrupt service routine INT1 is executed.
 The INT1 requests a resource shared with the interrupt service routine INT2.
 The higher prior interrupt INT2 occurs.
 Because of OSEK Priority Ceiling Protocol the INT1 is still executed, the INT2 is pending.
 The interrupt INT3 occurs.
 Because of higher priority than the INT1, the INT3 interrupts this interrupt service routine and is executed.
 The INT3 activates the task T2.
 After the INT3 is done the INT1 is continued.
-After the INT1 releases the requested resource the INT2 is executed because of higher priority than the INT1 is done the INT1 is continued.
+After the INT1 releases the requested resource the INT2 is executed because of higher priority than the INT2 is done the INT1 is continued.
 After the INT1.
 After the INT2 is done the INT1 is continued.
-After the INT1 is ready.
-After the task T2 is running because of higher priority than the task T1 is ready.
+After the INT1 is continued of higher priority than the INT1 is continued.
+After the INT1 is continued of higher priority than the INT1 is continued.
+After the INT1 is continued.
+After the INT1 is continued.
+After the INT1 is continued of higher priority than the INT1 is continued.
+After the INT1 is continued.